asumagic/AshVM/instructions.md

 This table groups all available AshVM instructions.

 Warning : Some of those are not available yet, including sget, sset, sgetrel, ssetrel, precall, call, ret.
-They will be available in future commits.
+They will be available in future commits. sget, sset, sgetrel, ssetrel are already implemented but not yet pushed.

 They give the matching AshASM name, the full name, a short description, a stack prestate and poststate (warning : those does not count possible other modifications on the stack as sget, sset would do), the stack value order (i.e. what the top of the stack and the second value of the stack matches to) and what the value is used for.